victorliu-sq/PaperWriting/BambooSMP.md

 This transition leverages the CPU's strengths in managing tasks with limited parallelism and more complex control flow, thereby maintaining the overall efficiency of the GS algorithm execution.

+Now we clarify that the critical aspect of this switch is detecting when there is only one proposer left, signifying that only one thread remains active.

+If exactly one woman's partner rank is \(n+1\), it signifies that only one proposer remains free.